kevyuan/12ft-io-remove-paywall-bookmarklet/README.md

 This bookmarklet does the following:
 * Takes the URL in the current window
 * Prepends "https://12ft.io" to the URL
-* Opens it in the same window with the paywall removed
+* Opens it in the same window -- and with the paywall removed from the page

 Warning: The page will be modified by 12ft.io.
 I am not familiar with the data collection policy from 12ft.io.
 Use at your own discretion.